syncopika/visual_novel_maker/README.md

 Takes one parameter - a string containing the path to the image you want to set as the background for a scene.

+*SetScene.<b>newBGwithMusic</b>(imgSrcPath, music)*

+Same as above method, but with the parameter *music* being a string containing the path to a music file.
+Use this method to set a new background and new music only (no effect on character sprite display).

 *SetScene.<b>dialog</b>(character, dialog)*

 Takes two parameters. *character* should be a string containing the name of a character, and *dialog* should be a string containing the dialog for the specified character.